fortinmike/git-multirepo/README.md

 git-multirepo is distributed as a Ruby Gem.

-    $ gem install git-multirepo --pre
+    $ gem install git-multirepo

 The `--pre` flag is necessary to install beta releases.

 ## Development

 1. Install dependencies with `bundle install` (install the `bundler` gem beforehand if necessary)
-2. Run `rake install` to build and install the tool locally
+2. Run `rake install` to build and install the tool locally (`sudo` might be required based on how your Ruby was installed)
 3. Run it using the command `multi`

 ## Motivation

-By now the
+The
 [pitfalls](http://somethingsinistral.net/blog/git-submodules-are-probably-not-the-answer/)
 of git submodules are [pretty](https://codingkilledthecat.wordpress.com/2012/04/28/why-your-company-shouldnt-use-git-submodules/) [well](http://slopjong.de/2013/06/04/git-why-submodules-are-evil/)
 [known](http://stackoverflow.com/questions/12075809/git-submodules-workflow-issues).
 They work when your dependencies are linearly-evolving third-party libraries that you seldom update but they fall apart when it comes to managing your own, constantly evolving dependencies.
+To solve this, many tools have been created.
+Among the most popular is [Lerna](https://lerna.js.org) but that only works for JavaScript projets and requires projects to migrate to a monorepo. `git-multirepo` works with separate repos and is language-agnostic.

-Git subtrees are the recommended alternative but have pitfalls of their own:
+Git subtrees are a recommended approach, but they have pitfalls of their own:

 - They require verbose and error-prone command-line operations.
 This can become quite tedious when managing more than one or two dependencies.
 - They change the rules of the game when it comes to merges.